GuideNepalKharchapatraProductWalkthroughPersonal Finance

 Step 3 — Drop in a statement

-This is where the hour you'd spend in a spreadsheet collapses to about a minute.
+Here the hour you'd spend in a spreadsheet collapses to about a minute.

 4. Dedupes.
-Anything that's already in your account (matched by date + amount + description hash) is flagged and skipped by default.
+Anything already in your account (matched by date + amount + description hash) is flagged and skipped by default.

 6. Imports.
 Click confirm and the rows land in your transactions table.

-For accounts that don't issue statements (cash, hundi, an informal loan account), the manual entry form on the dashboard is two fields: amount and a one-line description.
+For accounts that don't issue statements (cash, hundi, an informal loan account), the manual entry form on the dashboard has two fields: amount and a one-line description.
 Date defaults to today; category is suggested from the description.

 Step 4 — The dashboard, at a glance

-Open /dashboard — the home screen.
+Open /dashboard, the home screen.
 Seven sections, top to bottom:

 • Summary card with greeting and net balance.
 "Good morning, Parjanya" up top, then a hero card showing current net balance across all accounts, plus the period summary (income, expense, transaction count for the month).

 • Quick actions.
-Four shortcut tiles: Import statement, Analytics, Budgets, Savings Goals — the fastest path to the next-most-common thing you'll do after opening the dashboard.
+Four shortcut tiles: Import statement, Analytics, Budgets, Savings Goals.
+The fastest path to the next-most-common thing you'll do after opening the dashboard.

 • Health score card.
 A 0–100 score with a coloured arc, plus a four-factor breakdown: savings rate ((income − expenses) ÷ income), budget adherence (% of budgets within their cap), expense diversity (1 − top category's share, so the score rewards not having all spending in one bucket), and emergency fund (balance ÷ avg monthly expense, normalised to 6 months).
 Expand the card to see each factor's formula in plain language.